hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 This RFC introduces a new framework called Fabric Private Chaincode (FPC), built on Hyperledger Fabric.
 FPC enhances data confidentiality for chaincodes by executing them in a Trusted Execution Environment (TEE), such as Intel&reg; SGX.
 Most importantly, FPC protects transactional data while in use by the chaincode, in transit to/from a client, and stored on the ledger.
-Hence, differently from typical chaincode applications, curious Fabric peers can only handle encrypted data related to FPC chaincodes.
+Hence, differently from typical chaincode applications, curious Fabric peers can only handle encrypted data related to FPC Chaincodes.
 Ultimately, this mitigates the requirement for endorsing peers to be fully trusted for confidentiality.

 The design of FPC thus extends the existing model of privacy in Fabric, enabling the secure implementation of additional use cases.